Yoast/wordpress-seo/readme.txt

 Release date: 2023-04-25

+Today's release of Yoast SEO 20.6 has enhancements and fixes to improve your SEO work.
+The update features a new readability analysis — a helpful addition alerting you whenever you use too much center-aligned text.
+Check out more details now!
+Find out more about what's new in Yoast SEO 20.6 in [our release post](https://yoa.st/release-25-4-23)!

 #### Enhancements

 * Improves performance when the SEO data optimization has not been completed.
 Props to @PypWalters.